 Dallas Domestic Battery Defense Lawyers

-Experienced Attorneys Serving Clients in Fort Worth, McKinney, Denton & Austin
+Experienced Attorneys Serving Clients in Fort Worth, Allen, Denton & Austin

 Domestic violence offenses are aggressively prosecuted in Texas in an effort to protect victims and their children from harm.
 In order for a violent act to be viewed as domestic violence, it must involve spouses, ex-spouses, those related by blood, those who have a child in common, household members, or dating partners.
 If charged with a domestic violence crime, you face the possibility of serious penalties.
 Even a first offense will often result in jail time and other court-ordered actions which can adversely impact your life.
 In such a situation, you need a proven trial lawyer in your local area who has the requisite experience and skills to fully defend you.